-To receive an ArtsCatalyst grant you (or your parent or guardian) must submit an online application (you must be 13 or over to apply online) or mail us a paper application no later than May 31, 2019.
+To receive an ArtsCatalyst grant you (or your parent or guardian) must submit an online application (you must be 13 or over to apply online) or mail us a paper application.
 Creative Pinellas will process applications in the order we receive them so it is a good idea to apply early, as funds are limited.

 Mail paper applications to:

 Creative Pinellas- ArtsCatalyst Grant

 Campers and or parents can also email us at firstname.lastname@example.org, call 727-582-3600 or stop by our offices at 12211 Walsingham Rd, in the same park as the Botanical Gardens.

 PREPARE THE FOLLOWING ITEMS TO SUBMIT YOUR APPLICATION: